more heart, less attack

 I was totally judging her.
 Isn’t it easy to fall into the trap of playing God?

 We believe we know how other people should live their lives - who they should vote for, how they should dress, and who they should date.
 But when people don’t do what we think they should do; we can easily resist the command to not judge them.

 Luke 6:37 says, “Do not judge, and you will not be judged.
 Do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven.
 (NIV)”

-Sis, I get it.
+Friend, I get it.
 Following this command can feel daunting, especially when we watch people make not-so-great decisions.
 We feel angry and disappointed, wondering when this person or that group of people will ever “get it together.”
 This headspace is exactly where Satan wants us.
 If he can place a wedge between believers, giving us a false sense of authority while distracting our hearts from truth, he will.

-Judgment is a tempting act of pride; grace is an obedient act of humility.
+Judgment is a tempting act of pride.
+Grace is an obedient act of humility.